kYpranite/kYpranite/README.md

 # Hi there,  I'm Ethan Huang
-I am a first-year student at UCLA.
+I am a Computer Science student at UCLA.

 ### Some Projects
 - ⭐ [Starfield](https://github.com/kYpranite/StarField) - A web app that uses machine learning to tell you the best times and places for stargazing is in the near future.